phetsims/natural-selection/doc/implementation-notes.md

 testing.
 Sim-specific query parameters are documented in [NaturalSelectionQueryParameters](https://github.com/phetsims/natural-selection/blob/master/js/common/NaturalSelectionQueryParameters.js).

-**Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
+**Assertions**: The sim makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
 This sim performs type-checking for almost all function arguments via `assert`.
-While this may look like overkill, it did catch quite a few problems during refactoring, and was a net gain.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.

+**Logging**: The sim makes heavy use of logging via `phet.log`, enabled using the `log` query parameter.
+If you are making modifications to this sim, or trying to understand its behavior, do so with logging enabled.

 **Memory Management**: All uses of `link`, `addListener`, etc. are documented as to whether they need a corresponding `unlink`, `removeListener`, etc.